rliu4936/Grade-Calculator/README.md

 user interfaces, because this would decrease coupling.
 Currently, MainGUI has code for handling the JFrame/GUI, JsonProcessor, and Student.
 I would try to split MainGUI into two classes.
 One for setting up the JFrame, and one called StudentGUI representing a Student.
 Splitting MainGUI into two classes would increase cohesion.
 I would also split CourseGUI, into CourseGUI and GradingGroupGUI.
 This would also increase cohesion.
+I would also look into changing Student to implement interable<Course>, because Student is basically just a list of courses.